Louise de La Vallière: Family and early life

-In La Vallière's paternal family, Catholicism and royalism were important values,' many relatives chose an ecclesiastical or military career.
-Her maternal family belonged to the noblesse de robe.
+In La Vallière's paternal family, Catholicism and royalism were important values: many relatives chose an ecclesiastical or military career.
+Her maternal family were noblesse de robe.
 Her father served as governor of the Castle of Amboise where she occasionally visited him.
-He was a devout Catholic who practiced penance and charity,' and owned a library of forty-four folios, extensive for the time.
-In March 1651, during the Fronde, he held Amboise against the forces of the revolt and remained loyal to King Louis XIV.
+He was a devout Catholic who regularly practiced penance and charity and owned a library of forty-four folios (extensive for the time).
+In March 1651, during the Fronde, he held Amboise against the forces of the revolt and remained loyal to Louis XIV.

-Childhood

-Gilles de La Baume Le Blanc de La Vallière later in life, as bishop.
+Françoise-Louise de La Baume Le Blanc, Mademoiselle de La Vallière was born on 6 August 1644 at the Hôtel de la Crouzille (also known as Hôtel de la Vallière) in Tours.
+She was the daughter of Laurent de La Baume Le Blanc, Seigneur of La Vallière, and his wife, Marie-Françoise Le Provost de La Coutelaye.
+She had an older brother, Jean-François, later marquis of La Vallière.

 La Vallière and her brother were raised at the family seat, the Castle of La Vallière.
 Their uncle, Gilles de La Vallière (born 1616) was responsible for their education.
-La Vallière was instructed by the Ursuline nuns in Tours, where two of her aunts lived, in reading, grammar, musical composition, and public speaking.
-The family owned horses, and she may have gained her love of equitation then; her limping in later life may have been caused by a horse riding accident from this time.
+La Vallière was instructed by the Ursuline nuns in Tours (whose convent included two of her paternal aunts) in reading, grammar, musical composition, and public speaking.
+The family owned horses and she may have gained her love of equitation then.
+Her limping in later life may have been caused by a horse riding accident from this time.

 Laurent de La Baume Le Blanc died in the summer of 1651, leaving his family in debt.
-His widow decided to reclaim her dowry and dower to finance a new marriage, which would have meant relinquishing guardianship of her children and depriving them of their maternal inheritance.
-Safeguarding the interest of the children, La Vallière's paternal family persuaded Françoise Le Provost to settle the debts and accept the furnishings of the family home in place of her dower.
+His widow claimed her dowry and dower to finance a new marriage, relinquishing guardianship of her children and depriving them of their maternal inheritance.
+La Vallière's paternal family persuaded Françoise Le Provost to settle the family debts and accept the furnishings of the family home in place of her dower.
 She rented the furniture back to her children with an interest.
 What happened to La Vallière at this time is unknown, but she may have been sent to her aunts’ convent.